-Term Definition

-Temporary Assistance to Needy Families TANF is cash assistance paid to a family

-(TANF) unit.
-Because TANF is partially funded by

-Federal block grants, it is considered

-income based on need.
+Term Definition 1 TANF is cash assistance paid to a family unit.
+Because TANF is partially funded by Federal block grants, it is considered income based on need.

 Income is first obtained through the Federal and State Data Services Hubs.
 If needed, other proof includes: